-Here’s 12 of the best beginner-friendly ski resorts for you grown-ups to consider this winter.
+Here’s 12 of the best ski resorts for beginners for you to consider this winter.

 Schweitzer – Sandpoint, Idaho

-If you live in So Cal, your options for skiing are pretty limited.
+If you live in Southern California, your options for skiing are pretty limited.
 Luckily Big Bear – one of the only ski resorts accessible to LA day trippers – is a great place to learn.
-Adult group lessons including rentals and a lift ticket are a reasonable $115.
-And with El Nino predicted to hit the southern end of the golden state hard, fingers are crossed that Bear Valley is going to have a killer snow year.
-To make the most of your time up there, you might also consider renting a vacation cabin.
-Airbnb has quite a few affordable options, including some right on Big Bear Lake, and if you sign up for Airbnb using this link, you’ll get $20 off your first stay.
+Adult group lessons including rentals and a lift ticket are reasonably priced, making Big Bear one of the best ski resorts for beginners.

 Mt.
 Bachelor – Bend, Oregon